 Shares are small pieces of ownership in a business.
-It represents the percentage of ownership in a company and can be a form of asset which can be given to investors in exchange of capital.
+It represents the percentage of ownership in a company and can be a form of asset that can be given to investors in exchange for capital.
 The shares of a company are owned by the shareholders.

 Minimum share capital is the minimum amount of assets a company must have.
 The purpose of this capital is to make sure that if a company goes bankrupt or has trouble with its finances, it has enough equity to pay its creditors.
 Therefore, various industries have specific minimum share capital requirements that a company must have before incorporating a business or going public.

 What is a minimum issued share capital?

 A company’s minimum issued share capital is the lowest amount of shares that the company can give to its shareholders.
 It mostly represents the monetary value of the shares that the company gives to its shareholders (which includes investors) in exchange for capital or other forms of consideration.

 The major difference between the minimum share capital and the minimum issued share capital is that the former is simply the lowest value of shares the company has while the latter is the lowest value of shares that the company can or is permitted to give to its shareholders either as a gift; in exchange for capital investment; for any other form of consideration.